OniDaito/S9Lab/_posts/2012-12-13-Painless-Science.markdown

 ---
 layout: post
 title: Phantom Limb at the Science Museum
+introtext: Im quite excited to see this display.
+At the back of the Science Museum, in the Antenna area, there is a new exhibition called Painless that deals with the new ways researchers are tackling pain.
 ---

 Im quite excited to see this display.
 At the back of the Science Museum, in the